 When you have debt, it's important to know if it will affect your credit score.
 If it is going to, you need to focus on paying it off sooner, otherwise it could leave lasting damage.
-The easiest way to check your credit score, and related credit report, is with My Credit File.
+You can check your Equifax Score, and related Equifax credit report with subscription packages from Equifax.
 We can have your detailed information with you quickly, so you won't be left waiting for vital information about your finances.

 2. Calculate what you owe